OpherV/evolb/README.md

 **Time:** Evolutionary change can happen in a few generations, but major change, such as speciation, often takes many thousands of generations.

-The goal is for the play to exprience evolution firsthand by experiencing these topics.
-Understanding and internalizing these concepts is a key requirment for success in the game.
+Our goal is for the player to exprience evolution firsthand by experiencing these topics.
+Understanding and internalizing them is a key requirment for success in the game.

 ## Why open source?
 Because we're big believers in sharing knowledge, especially so when it comes to sceince, the entire game and its assests are open source under GPLv2.
 You're more then welcome to send us your ideas, suggestions, complaints, to submit your own code or to do whatever you want with it!